For a variety of reasons, the ketogenic diet has gained a large amount of popularity in recent years.

 What Is It?

-The ketogenic diet is quite simply the opposite of everything you’ve been told about nutrition (by “official” sources, at least).
-High in saturated fat, basically devoid of carbohydrates, and limitless in bacon, the ketogenic diet defies conventional wisdom.
-But interestingly, the ketogenic diet has shown many interesting scientific benefits, especially neurologically.
-Researchers have found that the ketogenic diet can provide disease-modifying effects in a large range of neurodegenerative disorders.
-This includes Alzheimer’s and Parkinson’s.
-Those who have had brain injuries or strokes have also seen some benefits from adopting this approach to eating.
+High in saturated fat, nearly devoid of carbohydrates, and limitless in bacon, the ketogenic diet defies conventional wisdom.
+Interestingly, the ketogenic diet has many scientific benefits in neurological health (1).
+Researchers find that the ketogenic diet provides disease-modifying effects in a large range of neurodegenerative disorders, like Alzheimer’s and Parkinson’s (2).
+Furthermore, patients with brain injuries or stroke history have seen benefits from adopting the keto approach.

 By removing most (if not all) sources of glucose, the ketogenic approach teaches your body to run more effectively on fatty acids.
-The ketogenic diet is characterized by elevated circulating levels of the ketone bodies acetoacetate, β-hydroxybutyrate and acetone.
-These are produced largely by the liver.
-What is interesting is that the brain and some other tissues may run more efficiently on these sources, when compared to glucose.
-Many who undertake this style of eating report that they experience clearer thinking, more even moods, and better focus.
+This approach elevates circulating levels of the ketone bodies acetoacetate, β-hydroxybutyrate and acetone — which the liver produces.
+Additionally, the brain and other tissues may run more efficiently on these sources when compared to glucose.

 How To Do It

-Secondly, it is important that you work with a qualified professional if looking to adopt this diet.
-There are many, many things which can go wrong with this approach, throwing your body into a very bad state as a result.
-Micronutrient deficiencies are one issue that is commonly cited, as well as trying to over-exercise and burning oneself out.
-It must be understood that endurance activities or glycogen-demanding exercise must be removed from one’s routine if you’re truly looking to utilize the ketogenic approach.
+It’s important that you work with a qualified professional if you’re looking to adopt this diet.
+There are many things that can go wrong with this approach, which can throw your body into shock as a result (3).
+Micronutrient deficiencies are commonly cited issues, along with trying to over-exercise, and burning oneself out.
+Endurance activities or glycogen-demanding exercise must be removed from one’s routine if you’re truly looking to utilize the ketogenic approach.

-As we talked about earlier in this piece, there are numerous benefits to adopting the ketogenic diet.
-The best may be neurological effects, but there are also lots of reports of weight loss.
-This is why this diet has become popular within the bodybuilding community.
-By keeping your protein intake fairly high (but not too high, as you may go out of ketosis) you will also spare your muscles, meaning you will lose just fat – the holy grail of every diet.
+As mentioned earlier, there are numerous benefits to adopting the ketogenic diet.
+The best benefits may be neurological, but there’s also reports of weight loss that has become popular within the bodybuilding community.
+By keeping your protein intake fairly high (but not too high), you will spare your muscles and lose only the fat – the holy grail of every diet.

 Another problem associated with the ketogenic diet is yo-yo dieting.
-Because sugar is so omnipresent in society, and because we have a predilection to consuming it, it can be very difficult to abstain from it completely.
-And when ketogenic dieters get a little taste, they tend to have a tough time not binging on the stuff completely.
+Because sugar is so omnipresent in society, it can be very difficult to abstain from it completely (4).
+Additionally, when ketogenic dieters get a little taste, they tend to have a tough time not binging on the stuff completely.
 This gives credence to the fact that it may be better to go for a more moderate level of carbohydrate intake, occasionally dipping into ketosis, via intermittent fasting.

 The Bottom Line